 It is widely known even the most perfect and seemingly rigid workshop rugs will have imperfections intentionally woven into the rugs to prove ‘no one is perfect but God.’

 Abrash can be very consistent changes of color or can be inconsistent and even drastic.
-Keep reading and learn more about Abrash coloration in rugs.
+Keep reading and learn more about Abrash coloration rugs.

 In most cases, The use of hand-spun wool and dyes is what causes Abrash in an oriental rug.
 Dyes are a very important part of the rug industry.
 Before the 1900s, synthetic dyes did not exist.